TheLonelyGhost/personal-site/content/posts/sysadmin-principles.md

 ## The fewer moving parts, the easier to diagnose

 By keeping things simple, reproduceable, and close to their defaults, this sets a sysadmin up for success _when_ things go wrong.
-More so, by keeping things close to the default settings you maximize the chance that your setup overlaps someone else's and therefore might get more useful results from Stack Overflow or [that one forum post](https://xkcd.com/979/).
+More so, by keeping things close to the default settings you maximize the chance that your setup overlaps someone else's.
+Bonus to finding info on Stack Overflow or [that one forum post](https://xkcd.com/979/)!

 {{% tip title="TIP: Script it out" href="tip-script-it" %}}